johnofsydney/notes/rails/rails_new_project_with_devise.md

 ---

 ## Adding the name field to User
-SO we have a name field in the user model, but by default devise is just using the email field to identify the user.
+So we have a name field in the user model, but by default devise is just using the email field to identify the user.
 Below we'll add the user's name, note this is _not_ a username we can sign up with, just a friendly name for the user.
 If it were a username we ould have to modify to allow users to login with username, and the username would have to be unique.
 We are not concerned with that here.

 Add the field to the signup page:
 ####  app/views/devise/registrations/new.html.erb